clairebilat/ada-2019-project-lost-and-found/README.md

  The principal questions we'll answer are :

-    - Which ward of Chicago are the most healthy and unhealthy ?
+    - Which wards of Chicago are the most healthy/unhealthy ?
-    - Which type of facility tend to be less healthy ?
+    - Which types of facilities tend to be less healthy ?
-    - It is healthier to eat in a public or private facility ?
+    - Are the 'public' facilities (schools or hospitals) healthier than the 'privat' ones (restaurants) ?
     - Did the healthiness of the food in Chicago increase or decrease from 2010 until now ?
-    - Do all establishments owner by the same person tend to have the same level of healthiness ?
+    - Do all establishments owned by the same person tend to have the same level of healthiness ?
-    - Is the level of crime correlated with the healthiness of the food in Chicago ?
+    - Is the level of crime of an area correlated with the healthiness of the food in the same area ?

 # Dataset